lgsvl/simulator/Docs/docs/autoware-instructions.md

 [![](images/autoware-valid-route.png)](images/autoware-valid-route.png)

-To follow the selected route launch these nodes:
+To follow the selected route launch these nodes in the `Computing` tab of the Runtime Manager:

+- Enable `waypoint_loader` and select the `lane.csv` file in the `~/shared_dir/autoware-data/BorregasAve/data/map/vector_map/` directory.
 - Enable `lane_rule`, `lane_stop`, and `lane_select` to follow traffic rules based on the vector map.
 - Enable `astar_avoid` and `velocity_set`.
 - Enable `pure_pursuit` and `twist_filter` to start driving.